YuccaMedia/YucaMedia-Website/README.md

 - **Yuca Studios**: Our creative subsidiary offering blockchain-driven production services for film, music videos, and creative content through community governance.

+## Problem We're Solving

+The entertainment community in Los Angeles, particularly independent artists, filmmakers, and crew members, faces a severe shortage of work opportunities, worsened by the 2025 industry strikes.
+Over 70% of artists at the Hollywood Arts Collective are facing potential eviction due to the decline in film and television productions.
+Traditional funding models and gatekeepers have made it increasingly difficult for emerging talent to create, fund, and distribute their work.

 ## Project Overview

 This repository contains the frontend application for Yuca Media's web platform, built with modern web technologies and integrated with the Solana blockchain.